2001 Parallel Bars World Champion

 Iryna is a multiple time National Champion for Ukraine as well as a Bronze medalist at the 2002 World Championships on Balance Beam.
 She also placed 4th in the all-around at the 2003 World Championships and 6th all-around when she competed in the 2004 Olympics in Athens, Greece.

 Amanda was a member of the US Senior National Team from 1999-2002.
 She earned a bronze medal in the All-Around at the 2000 US Classic.
 That same year, she went on to qualify and compete in the Olympic Trials in Boston, MA.
 After her elite career, Amanda went on to compete NCAA gymnastics for the Florida Gators.

 After a successful Junior USAG and High School Gymnastics career in Texas, Tricia moved on to NCAA gymnastics on a full scholarship to the College of William and Mary in Williamsburg, Virginia.
 While competing she earned accolades that include the Eastern Collegiate Athletic Conference (ECAC) “Rookie of the Year”, many ECAC Coaches Choice Awards, and became a two time All-American.
 She qualified to the NCAA Southeast Regional Competition in the All- Around in both 2005 and 2007.
 Tricia finished off her senior year as the Team Captain and graduated with a Business Administration degree in Finance and a minor in Psychology.
 Upon graduation she was presented with the President’s award in recognition of Sportsmanship, Citizenship and Leadership.
 Now she is the Girls Program Manager and Team Coach for Levels 2-10 at Juergen’s Gymnastics in Humble, TX.
-She is married to Brody and mother to a new baby boy.
+She is married to Brody and mother to two boys.